KartikHalkunde/LockedIn-YT/README.md

 Made with ☕ by [Kartik Halkunde](https://github.com/KartikHalkunde)

-If this helps you stay focused, consider [⭐ starring the repo](https://github.com/KartikHalkunde/LockedIn-YT)!
+If this helps you stay focused, consider [⭐ing this repo](https://github.com/KartikHalkunde/LockedIn-YT)!

 </div>
-i